cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 #### Other considerations

-##### Config

-//TODO
-(config struct needs to store the CryptoProvider ID which the app will load)

 ##### Node startup

-//TODO
-(mention that the startup logic will need to change for the better: validator would only be matter of getting its ID from the config and then load it from the Keyring)
+Node's configuration file should include the name of the `CryptoProvider` to be loaded at startup.
+Also, the startup logic will need to be changed from creating a validator to loading a `CryptoProvider`

 ### Tentative Primitive Building Blocks